 If using collagen protein powder, please refer to the product directions on the label.
-Some individuals aim for one two servings (about 1-2 scoops) daily mixed with water, coffee, a smoothie or another beverage.
+Some individuals aim for one to two servings (about 1-2 scoops) daily mixed with water, coffee, a smoothie or another beverage.
 This equates to about 10-20 grams of collagen per day.

 We recommend that adults take 3 capsules daily of our fermented Multi Collagen Capsules with 8 ounces of water or another beverage.